aok1425/mafia-werewolf/README.md

 ## More details:

-* You need to manually refresh on the host page.
+* You need to manually refresh on the host page to see new players who have signed up.
-* When players are choosing roles, priority is given to the person who signs up first.
+* When 2 players sign up for Angel for example, priority is given to the person who signs up first.
 * When the narrator is assigning roles, only players who have signed up in the past 5 minutes are shown.

 ## Next steps: